 In order to provide value for money we must ensure that our activities are fit for purpose and aligned with our mission and appropriate business models using technologies that the service is able to sustain for the expected lifetime of use.

-Examples: Support contracts, technologies, mission aligned.
+Examples: Support contracts, technologies, capturing and managing born-digital material, mission aligned.

 The open movement exists in the public sector to benefit the wider community.
 We have learnt from others and should pay this back in kind.
 We should share our triumphs and problems.
 Where possible we should share our code, resources and practices.
 Much of this can be made possible by using open technologies and standards by default.